sbwiecko/intuitive_biostatistics/_sources/README.md

-# Companion Guide to "Intuitive Biostatistics, 4th edition" by Harvey Motulsky
+# Python Companion Guide to "Intuitive Biostatistics, 4th edition"

-This repository contains a companion guide to Harvey Motulsky's "Intuitive Biostatistics, 4th edition" {cite:p}`motulsky_intuitive_2018`.
+This repository contains a companion guide to Harvey Motulsky's [Intuitive Biostatistics, 4th edition](https://global.oup.com/ushe/product/intuitive-biostatistics-9780190643560).
 The guide is designed to enhance understanding of the concepts explained in the book by providing practical examples and additional studies.

 ## Features